-- 20. The EC, in its original panel request, directly referenced amended determinations in the context of U.S. antidumping law.
+14. The EC, in its original panel request, directly referenced amended determinations in the context of U.S. antidumping law.
 U.S. law provides a procedure to correct or remove any faults or errors in a Commerce antidumping determination.
-For example, Commerce's regulations provide for a procedure to address and correct any "ministerial errors" that may be present in a published final determination.
-In this procedure, interested parties may submit comments on the alleged ministerial errors.
-Commerce will analyze these comments, and correct any ministerial errors by publishing an amended determination. - 21.
 Thus, the reference to "amendments" has a precise meaning in the context of this dispute.
 It refers to corrections to the measures identified in the original proceeding; but it does not refer to subsequent determinations, which involve different entries, different time periods, and perhaps even different parties.
 The Annex to the original dispute itself reflects this fact.
 In Annex II, the EC lists as separate "cases" multiple administrative reviews relating to the same order.
-Thus, case number 21 is the administrative review for stainless steel sheet and strip in coils for the period January 4, 1999 to June 30, 2000; case number 22 is the subsequent administrative review, for the period July 1, 2000 to June 30, 2001.
-Cases 23 and 24 are both administrative reviews for the same order, as are cases 25 and 26, 27 and 28, and 29 through 31.
-Similarly, the EC listed both the investigation for Stainless Steel Sheet and Strip in Coils, case 10, and one administrative review in connection with that order, case 25.
-Again, if the EC truly considered reviews to be amendments, rather than separate determinations, there would have been no need to list the investigation and the review separately. - 22.
-The EC's own original panel request therefore confirms that the phrase "amendments" did not refer to subsequent determinations, and that the argument that they make in this proceeding is therefore incorrect. - 23.
-Similarly, sunset reviews are not amendments "to the original measures" either, despite the EC's assertion to the contrary.21 As noted above, administrative reviews are distinct proceedings because they involve different time periods and transactions.
-Sunset reviews are distinct from investigations and administrative reviews because they determine whether the
+The EC's own original panel request therefore confirms that the phrase "amendments" did not refer to subsequent determinations, and that the argument that the EC makes in this proceeding is therefore incorrect.

+15. Similarly, sunset reviews are not amendments "to the original measures" either, despite the EC's assertion to the contrary.
+As noted above, administrative reviews are distinct proceedings because they involve different time periods and transactions.
+Sunset reviews are distinct from investigations and administrative reviews because they determine whether the expiration of an antidumping duty would be likely to lead to the continuation or recurrence of dumping and injury.
+They do not determine antidumping duty liability.